errearanhas/Deep-Learning/README.md

  * Younes Bensouda Mourri (Teaching Assistant).
 Mathematical & Computational Sciences, Stanford University;

 ## Intro
-In this repository I will maintain my Programming Assignments for Deep Learning specialization on Coursera.
+In this repository I will keep my Programming Assignments for Deep Learning specialization on Coursera.
 Currently (July '19), I have just finished the first of this 5 courses specialization.
 All the content here available is taken from Deep Learning Specialization site on Coursera (unless specified otherwise).

 ## What is this repository for?
 **tl;dr** --> I hope this repo can be useful for someone. :+1: